Better Health with Mindful Breathing

 I started thinking about my breathing and all it could do to help my performance while training in competitive dance and martial arts, as a teenager and then later as a professional dancer performing at the Stratford Festival in Canada.

-It wasn’t until I started working with people in my private Pilates and acupuncture practice at Women’s Health Centre that I realized a lot of people weren’t really aware of their breath and when they spent some time being more mindful they felt so much better, both in mind and body.
+It wasn’t until I started working with people in my private Pilates and acupuncture practice that I realized a lot of people weren’t breathing well.
+However with a little practice and daily checkins, most clients improved their breathing and felt so much better.

 The Science of Breathing

 The science of breathing is a bit complex, but the function of your organs to achieve this life-giving feat is pretty spectacular and quite ingenious – it is yin and yang in nature.
 During respiration many body parts rely on each other and are also impacted by each other.
 When one muscle group contracts, supporting or opposing muscles release, working synergistically to pump the air into and out of your body.
 Your diaphragm and lungs do the heavy lifting of inhaling and exhaling, assisted by your intercostal muscles, pelvic floor, abdominals and neck muscles.
 There is a natural rhythmic timing that happens when you breathe – it’s automatic, you don’t have to think about it, but there is also a natural movement that happens between your organs, bones, muscles, tissues and vessels.
 Take a second and place your hands on your breast bone, belly then hip bones and feel how they all move (sometimes even slightly) with each breath.